SimLi1333/vidra/docs/blog/2025-06-05-demo/index.md

 - Open the **Ports** tab in Codespaces.
 - Click the globe icon for port `8000` (Infrahub) and `5001` (Frontend).
-- In the frontend, submit a webserver request.
+- In the frontend, submit a webserver request like `test/test`.
 This action creates a proposed change in Infrahub.
-- Log in to Infrahub (`admin` / `infrahub`), review, and merge the change.
+- Log in to Infrahub (`admin` / `infrahub`), review, and merge the proposed change.
 Artifacts are generated and ready for deployment.

 ### Step 4: Sync with Vidra